|Type of tour:||Guided|

 Our riding through the sites will be leisurely as we explore the many temples and ruins and learn about Siam during the Sukhothai era and how it influenced current Thai culture.
 In the afternoon we beat the heat of the day with a transfer to the quaint town of Phrae, where we enter a different period of Thai history, the Kingdom of Lanna.
 We'll visit Khum Chao Luang, the residence of the last ruler of Phrae, built in a mixed Thai-European style of architecture known as "Gingerbread" that was popular during the reign of King Rama V. Then in the evening we delve into a very important aspect of Thai culture, food!

 Our guide will take you to explore the famous Phratu Chai Market known for local delicacies such as the Kanom Jeen Nam Ngiew (a northern style noodle soup) and Kanom Tom (a dessert made from coconut and palm sugar).
-Meals: B, L.
+Breakfast and lunch included.

 Overnight in Phrae.

 Day 5: Phrae – Lamphang (39 miles/63 km)

 After breakfast we have a two hour transfer to Lamphang, the fortress city of the Kingdom of Lanna, the most prosperous kingdom in northern Thailand during the 13th-18th century.
 Though of the same Tai family as the Siamese in the central plain, the Tai Yuan people, who established the Lanna Kingdom, developed their own language and alphabet, which can still be seen and heard today.

 Here, we explore Wat Phra That Lampang Luang, which still has the fortress walls that protected the people as well as the temple that contains a Buddha relic that is worshiped by Thais all over the country.
 We ride our bikes through the undualting countryside, seeing farmers in the fields, to our riverside hotel.
 Breakfast, lunch, and dinner included.